FactCHD: Benchmarking Fact-Conflicting Hallucination Detection: Experiments

-\subsubsection{Examining the Influences of Model Capacity.}
+\paragraph{Examining the Influences of Model Capacity.}

-As depicted in Figure~\ref{fig:model_cap}, our insights reveal a notable enhancement in detecting fact-conflicting hallucinations when migrating from 7B to 13B models, especially within the realms of zero-shot and in-context learning scenarios.
-Notably, Alpaca-13B surpasses ChatGPT in performance, a phenomenon which can be ascribed to the implementation of consistent prompts throughout all experiments and a meticulous adjustment of prompts to cater to Alpaca’s heightened sensitivity in comparison to ChatGPT~\footnote{Given that LLMs are acknowledged for their pronounced sensitivity to prompts, we do not assert that our prompts are universally optimal.}.
-Intriguingly, when models are fine-tuned with training data, the impact of model capacity on performance amplification appears to be minimal.
-This observation intimates that training LLMs to function as hallucination detectors may effectively alleviate the necessity for augmented model capacities, thereby presenting an efficacious alternative pathway for enhancing model performance.
+Figure~\ref{fig:model_cap} illustrates that transitioning from 7B to 13B models notably improves the detection of fact-conflicting hallucinations, particularly in zero-shot and in-context learning scenarios.
+Alpaca-13B outperforms ChatGPT, which can beascribed to the consistently adopted command prompt may be more friendly to Alpaca-13B~\footnote{We keep consistent prompts for each LLM throughout all experiments.
+Given that LLMs are acknowledged for their pronounced sensitivity to prompts, we do not assert that our prompts are universally optimal.}.
+Interestingly, when models are fine-tuned with training data, the impact of model capacity on performance improvement appears minimal.
+This implies that further training larger LLMs as hallucination detectors may yield limited benefits, and it is necessary to explore alternatives with higher upper limits for enhancing detection performance.